Trail Centre Conditions

 All trails open.
 No diversions in place.

-Official trailhead provider Outdoor Concepts are offering bike hire, tea, coffee, brownies and tubes etc for sale every Saturday&Sunday throughout October.
+Official trailhead provider Outdoor Concepts offers bike hire, tea, coffee, brownies and tubes etc for sale on Sundays.
 Please call 028 9073 7271 or give the trailhead a ring on 07788298719 (weekends only!).

 Bike hire for groups can also be made for any day of the week depending on availability.
 Prior booking required.